tanetakumi/binance-notificator/README.md

 ## What i need to learn

-.env file
+.env

-.gitignore file
+.gitignore

-docker-compose
+docker-compose.yml

 Dockerfile

-LICENSE file
+LICENSE

 extentions of VSCode Remote Containers

+## the project structure